winding-lines/notes/content/notes/python-packages.md

 When searching for `tensorflow` on pypi you will see that the  have the extension `whl`.
 These are [wheel](https://wheel.readthedocs.io/en/stable/) files, zip files with a custom extension and are defined in [PEP-0427](https://www.python.org/dev/peps/pep-0427/)

+## Binary dependencies

+Some of the python magic is achieved through binary dependencies.
+Some of the tools used to bring those in the interpreter are:

+* [ctypes](https://docs.python.org/3/library/ctypes.html) - loads shared libraries using the Foreing Function Interface (FFI)
+* [cython](https://cython.org/) -  optimising static compiler for both the Python programming language and the extended Cython programming language.